Model selection for density estimation with L2-loss

-One can actually choose $q$ from the data using a penalized least squares estimator and get a similar risk bound without knowing $\delta$ as shown by Theorem~7.5 of Massart (2007).
-This is the only adaptation result we know for the case $\alpha\le1/p$ without the restriction $s\in\overline{\Bbb{L}}_\infty([0,1])$.
+One can actually choose $q$ from the data using a penalized least squares estimator and get a similar risk bound without knowing $\delta$ as shown by Theorem~7.5 of Massart (2007) which proves adaptation to the minimax risk when $p=2$.
+It also leads to an adaptive risk bound for the case $\alpha\le1/p$, $p<2$ (hence $\delta<\alpha$), without the restriction $s\in\overline{\Bbb{L}}_\infty([0,1])$ but with a rate which is then slower than $n^{-2\alpha/(1+2\alpha)}$.

 Let us now see what our method can do.
 Since $s$ is a density, it follows from (\ref{Eq-2p}) and (\ref{Eq-2z}) that $|\beta_{-1,k}|\le\|\varphi_{-1,k}\|_\infty\le K'/\sqrt{2}$, hence

 Moreover, for $j\ge0$, (\ref{Eq-7a}) implies that $\sup_{\:k\in\Lambda(j)\:}|\beta_{j,k}| \le2^{-j\delta}|s|_{\alpha,p,\infty}$.
 Therefore, by (\ref{Eq-2z}),